-Do I Want to Be a Chef Instructor?
+Should I Become a Chef Instructor?

 Chef instructors train aspiring chefs in high school vocational programs, vocational schools, and colleges.
-They might give lectures and demonstrations, assign homework, and guide skill labs.
+They give lectures and demonstrations, assign homework, and guide skill labs.
 Chef instructors need to develop lesson plans, interact and/or collaborate with fellow teachers, assess students' skills through exams and demonstrations of abilities, meet with and advise individual students, and stay informed about the latest trends in the field.

-At the postsecondary level, culinary instructors typically hold at least an associate degree and have several years' experience in both professional cooking and kitchen management.
-They also might hold professional certification.
-To teach at the high school level, chef instructors usually need a bachelor's degree and a state teacher's license, although they might able to obtain their teaching credentials through an alternative program.
+Teachers instructing at the postsecondary level have flexible schedules.
+Some office hours are required.
+Some chef instructors continue to work as chefs in addition to teaching.
+At the postsecondary level, culinary instructors hold at least an associate's degree and have several years' experience in both professional cooking and kitchen management.
+They also hold professional certification.
+To teach at the high school level, chef instructors need a bachelor's degree and a state teacher's license, although they are able to obtain their teaching credentials through an alternative program.

-|Degree Level||An associate or bachelor's degree is often preferred*|
+|Degree Level||Associate or bachelor's degree preferred|

-|Experience||3-5 years professional cooking experience, some schools specify that this professional experience be as a sous or head chef|
+|Experience||3-5 years professional cooking experience; some schools specify this professional experience be as a sous or head chef|

-|Licensing and Certification||Instructors in high schools often need a teaching license*; the American Culinary Federation (ACF) offers professional certification as a culinary educator**** and the National Restaurant Association offers ServSafe certification in food handling****|
+|Licensing and Certification||High school instructors must be licensed; the American Culinary Federation (ACF) offers professional certification as a culinary educator, and the National Restaurant Association offers ServSafe certification in food handling|

-|Computer Skills||Experience with instructional software, online distance learning course software***|
+|Key Skills||Strong culinary, teaching, and communication skills, experience with instructional software and online distance learning course software|

 Step 1: Complete Culinary Education

 Many culinary arts schools prefer their instructors to have formal training in the field.
-An associate or bachelor degree in the culinary arts trains students for working in a kitchen and provides the theoretical and practical knowledge that a chef instructor will need when working with his or her own students.
+An associate or bachelor degree in the culinary arts trains students for working in a kitchen and provides the theoretical and practical knowledge a chef instructor will need when working with his or her own students.
 Many community and four year colleges offer both types of degrees.

 - Complete an internship or work part-time in a kitchen while in school.
 Cooking is a hands-on field, so practical experience is important when looking for jobs and qualifying for professional certification.